-Without exception, laboratory analysis of products claiming to be monatomic colloids have shown that they are in fact ionic solutions.
-Products claimed to be monatomic colloidal silver are ionic silver solutions, just as products claimed to be monatomic colloidal gold are ionic gold solutions and so forth.
+Without exception, laboratory analysis of products claiming to be monatomic colloids has shown that they are in fact ionic solutions.
+Products claimed to be monatomic silver is ionic silver solutions, just as products claimed to be monatomic gold are ionic gold solutions and so forth.

 Virtually all ads for monatomic colloidal silver describe the product as appearing to be clear as water.
 This is one of the distinguishing characteristics of ionic silver.
 Here for more details on ionic silver.

 Monatomic silver cannot actually exist for the reasons described above.
 Products advertised as monatomic colloidal silver are actually ionic silver solutions.
 Not all, but many such products have also been found to contain fairly high concentrations of NO3 which means they contain either nitric acid or nitrates.